 Single page scans are usually free.
 I recommend using the WAVE tool.

 Note: Logically, if the best scans on the market can only catch 25% of issues — not fix but catch — how can there be a software (i.e., an overlay) that not only catches but even fixes most, if not all, accessibility issues?

-An audit is a formal evaluation performed by an accessibility expert who manually evaluates and tests a website against WCAG 2.0 AA or 2.1 AA.
+An audit is a formal evaluation performed by an accessibility professional who manually evaluates and tests a website against WCAG 2.0 AA or 2.1 AA.

 Once an audit is completed, a report is delivered to the client detailing all of the accessibility issues for a given scope (e.g., the primary 15 layouts of a website or 10 screens of an app).